itsektionen/kistan-doc/src/lights/dmx/fixture_config.md

 All fixtures accessable in LMixer should also be in a config file, located [here](../fixtureConfig.json).

 :::note
-Currently, the vast majority of the fixtures on the master layer are listed here, other layers are not listed.
+Currently, the nearly all of the fixtures on the master layer are listed here, other layers are not listed.
 :::

 This file exists reduce maintenance for future projects.
 Instead of all of the projects having their own list